opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 ### Recommendation

 As shown by the preceding examples, you should be aware of the average service time of each task and provide a `target-throughput` that accounts for the service time.
-The OpenSearch Benchmark latency is calculated based on the `target-throughput` set by the user.
-In other words, the OpenSearch Benchmark latency could be redefined as "throughput-based latency".
+The OpenSearch Benchmark latency is calculated based on the `target-throughput` set by the user, that is, the latency could be redefined as "throughput-based latency."